 One unexpected positive was the fact that Singapore Airlines have a supply of nappies and other baby essentials on board in case parents forget them or don’t pack enough.
 We didn’t need them but it was good to know the option was there.

 Kids are also provide an activity pack or toy for kids towards the start of the flight.
-For toddlers.
-This tends to be a toy and our daughter ended up with two stuffed plane toys from our holiday.
+For toddlers, this is usually a soft toy and our daughter ended up with two stuffed plane toys from our holiday.
 I think she would have enjoyed the activity pack much more but they are for the bigger kids.

 The on board entertainment is good, with lots of the latest movie releases, however I found the headphones really difficult to keep on.
 This always happens to me on international flights.
 Either they make headphones for really large heads or I have an abnormally small one…